 Sarah: Oh boy.

 Stacey: Yeah, that was great.
 Let me tell you.
-After that, I was on the opening team for FastPass+ [Walt Disney World’s new FastPass system].
+After that, I was on the opening team for FastPass+ [Walt Disney World’s former FastPass system].
 I wrote the training manuals and integrated FastPass+ into attractions.
 Then I went over into entertainment.
 I was a performer for a while, and then I was a character attendant and then I eventually was a trainer and a captain for shows and parades.
 So it was good!
 It was a lot of stuff.

 Sarah: How did you decide to do the college program?